emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟

 ***
+## Asgard Stream
+### Score: 18/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (non-embed, Asgard Player) sources if they fail. ✔️
+1. Site does have episode auto-next on non-embed server (Asgard Player). ✔️
+1. UI is very nice, feels modern and unique, one of the best. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (Asgard Player). ✔️
+1. Site has links to external watch party sites. 🟡

+***
 ## VidBox
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️